 Content marketing is many things, but it isn’t magic.
 Let’s get serious about what content marketing requires and the type of results marketers can expect from consistently producing, distributing, and amplifying high-quality content.
-(And yes, there’s a reason for the bearded man – keep on reading and you will found out why)
+(And yes, there’s a reason for the bearded man – keep on reading and you will find out why)

 Yes, it is true that content marketing leaders experience 7.8 times more site traffic than non-leaders.
 Content marketing works, but not as simply as many marketers think.
 You can’t just create content, stick it somewhere, and wait for the leads to come rolling in.